microsoft/azure-oracle/Retail/README.md

 The modules consist of:

 1. Compute
-2. Bastion
-3. Storage
+1. Storage
-4. Network (VNET, Subnets and NSGs)
-5. Internal Load Balancer
+1. Network (VNET, Subnets, NSGs, Load Balancer Rules)
-6. Application Gateway
+1. Application Gateway

-# Information about Modules
+# Information about Main and Modules

 ## Compute
-This template module is used by "create_app", "create_idm", "create_integ" and "create_RIA".
-The instance count of each is set to 2.
-These VMs will all be deployed as part an Azure availabilty set, one AV-set per application type.
-Each VM will also be associated with a backend pool on the internal load balancer.
+This template module is used by all the modules creating computer resources.
+Depending on the settings, these VMs will be deployed as part an Azure availabilty set (one AV-set per application type), with or without a public IP address or data disk and as part of a backend pool of the load balancer.
+These settings can be adjusted by using true or false entries in the in main.tf.

-## Bastion
-This template module is used by both "create_bastion" and "create_ftp" and the instance count of each is set to 1.
-Variables for separate SSH keys for access are provided in the template.
-These VMs will all be deployed with individual public IP addresses and without begin part of an Azure availabilty set.

 ## Storage
 The Storage module creates one randomly named locally redundant storage account.
 This storage account is used for the Azure diagnostics logs for all the VMs.